impshum/sticky-twitch-stream-thing/README.md

 ## Sticky Twitch Stream Thing

-Creates a sticked post on subreddit when user is streaming.
+Creates a sticked post on subreddit when user is streaming live and removes it when not streaming.

 ### Instructions